psreek-ai/SiebelCRMSemanticSearch/docs/TDD 1 - Data Extraction and Preparation.md

 GRANT CREATE PROCEDURE TO SEMANTIC_SEARCH;
 GRANT CREATE SEQUENCE TO SEMANTIC_SEARCH;
 GRANT CREATE JOB TO SEMANTIC_SEARCH;
+GRANT CREATE DATABASE LINK TO SEMANTIC_SEARCH;

--- Grant privileges for DBMS_CLOUD (pre-configured in Autonomous Database) GRANT EXECUTE ON DBMS_CLOUD TO SEMANTIC_SEARCH;
+-- Grant privileges for DBMS_CLOUD and network access GRANT EXECUTE ON DBMS_CLOUD TO SEMANTIC_SEARCH;
-GRANT EXECUTE ON DBMS_CLOUD_AI TO SEMANTIC_SEARCH;
+GRANT EXECUTE ON UTL_HTTP TO SEMANTIC_SEARCH;

--- Note: Network ACL for *.oraclecloud.com is automatically configured in Autonomous Database -- No manual DBMS_NETWORK_ACL_ADMIN configuration required!
+-- Network ACL for Azure AI Foundry was configured in Phase 2, Step 2.4 -- No additional configuration required here

 COMMIT;